Nearly 1,500 household businesses converted into enterprises in six months

 According to Decree 70, only 37,000 were expected by March 2025, but actual adoption exceeded projections by a wide margin.

-In e-commerce tax revenue, the Government collected VNĐ98 trillion (US$3.8 billion), marking a 58 per cent increase year-on-year.
-Tax debt management also improved, with total outstanding tax debt falling by 4.6 per cent compared to the end of 2024 and collections reaching over VNĐ43.1 trillion.
+In terms of e-commerce tax revenue, the Government collected VNĐ98 trillion (US$3.8 billion), marking a 58 per cent increase year-on-year.
+Tax debt management also improved, with total outstanding tax debt falling by 4.6 per cent compared to the end of 2024, and tax collections reaching over VNĐ43.1 trillion.

-Administrative reforms in the tax sector are gaining pace, with plans to cut more than 44 per cent of procedures, reduce processing time by 40 per cent and cut compliance costs by 45 per cent.
+Administrative reforms in the tax sector are gaining pace, with plans to reduce procedures by more than 44 per cent, processing time by 40 per cent, and compliance costs by 45 per cent.

 The Department of Taxation has also dispatched field teams to directly observe citizen interactions at tax offices to better understand barriers and expectations.